 We know that due to recent recommendations to reduce the risk of coronavirus, many students may be in close quarters with an abuser with little to no options.
 We are here to help.
-Victim Advocacy consultation services will continue to be offered through our main number, during and after business hours, 727-873-4422.
+Simply contact our Victim Advocate directly at 727-873-4432 to set up a virtual appointment through MS Teams.
 For emergencies, please call UPD at 727-873-4444.

 - For domestic violence concerns, immediate shelter, legal assistance, or law enforcement help, call CASA St. Pete (727-828-1269).